AtsukoCoffey/kaitenzushi/README.md

 # Kaitenzushi - Japanese Typing Game
 Do you like sushi?
 Are you familiar with Japan?
-This game is designed not only for practicing speed typing but also for learning the Japanese language and some culture in a fun way.
+This game is designed not only for practicing speed typing but also for learning the Japanese language and food culture in a fun way.

 > This game’s idea is coming from well-known speed typing game “Sushida” (寿司打) in Japan.
-The game situation is setting to get as much as sushi dishes on the conveyer belt in Kaitenzushi restaurant.
-You have to hurry as if you are slow or indecisive, you’ll miss your favourite dishes.
-Original game is made for native Japanese who know the words already, those words and pictures are not related and more focus on typing speed.
+The aim of the game is to get as many sushi dishes on the conveyer belt in a Kaitenzushi restaurant.
+You have to hurry because if you are slow or indecisive, you’ll miss your favourite dishes.
+The original game is made for native Japanese who know the words already, those words and pictures are not related and more focus on typing speed.
 [CREDITS - Sushida ](#credits-content)

-My challenge is to modify this game and to set the target user for non-native Japanese speaker with introducing basic words with aligned pictures, and give them virtual experience of Kaitenzushi restaurant.
+My challenge is to modify this game and to set the target user for non-native Japanese speakers by introducing basic words with associated pictures, and giving them a virtual experience of Kaitenzushi restaurant.

 > This website is built for academic purpose only.